anhoej/pbcharts/README.md

 `pbcharts` useful for a wide range of measurement and count data and a convenient replacement for the classic Shewhart control charts.

-`pbcharts` allows for faceted plots (small multiples) on one categorical variable.

 `pbcharts` uses only functions from base R making in fast and robust.

+- Facet plots (small multiples) on one categorical variable.

+- Freeze calculations of centre line and control limits to a baseline period.

+- Split charts into two periods.

+- Exclude individual data points from calculations.

 ## Installation